 Jesse considers his target, makes a plan, takes action and then never looks back.
 For sure, he's one to observe and take mental note.
-Recently, I informed Jesse of my struggle, wrestling with the question, "what do I want to do with my life?"
-A loaded question, I know.
-Covid had wreaked havoc on jewelry businesses owners and I was no exception.
+Recently, I informed Jesse of my struggle, wrestling with the question, "What do I want to do with my life?"
+A loaded question, I know, but that's who I am, you see.
+I want God to use me, but just not sure how.
+Covid had wreaked havoc on jewelry businesses and mine was no exception.
 In no way, I informed him, that at age 56, do I have any desire to stay home, read books and watch TV.
-I would go insane, as God didn't wire his crazy blonde daughter that way.
-Knowing Jesse's ability to analyze details, informed him of a few interesting opportunities that had come my way recently.
+God didn't wire his crazy blonde daughter that way.
+Knowing Jesse's ability to analyze details, I informed him of a few interesting opportunities that had come my way recently.
 But just as I was about to ask his opinion on the pros and cons, he held up a stern hand, just like a colonel silencing his troops.
-Sensing imminent danger, this friend and confidant looked me straight in the eye and asked, "ANGIE.. before you say another word, I gotta ask you something: WHAT IS YOUR WHY?!"
+Sensing imminent danger, this friend and confidant looked me straight in the eye and asked, "ANGIE, before you say another word, I gotta ask you something: WHAT IS YOUR WHY?!"

 Huh?
 What kind of question was that?
 It caught me totally off guard.
 I'm sure he witnessed a frustrated deer-in-the-headlights look on yours truly.
 But rather than chastise me for being so clueless, Jesse gently smiled and asked, "Angie, what is your why?
 What is it that moves you, that excites you, that you're passionate about?
 That's your "WHY" and what you have to focus on.
 That's what will stir your heart and give you the greatest sense of accomplishment and peace."

-Wow.
+Hmmm.
 I'd never thought about my life that way.
 Spiritually-speaking, I'm sure of my beliefs and give thanks for God's incredible grace on a daily basis.
 But this question in regards to career choice, was something entirely different.
-My friends, I'm seeing now that this question is a biggie, ESPECIALLY as we get older.
+My friends, I'm seeing now that this question is a biggie for ALL OF US, especially as we get older.
 The time for repeats, second chances, etc gets smaller and smaller.

 While designing jewelry and writing this blog, I receive emails from so many women, saying, ”Thank you for writing that, you spoke directly to my heart.
 You get it.
 You totally get it.”
 Friends, I take that responsibility seriously.

-Also, when I consider moments that have given me the greatest sense of euphoria, I instantly think of working with young people--kids from 7-17.
-Whether selling pizza as a fundraiser so I could take students to Europe, high-fiving a teen who passed one of my history tests, or reading a chapter book to a 3rd grader and watching her giggle hysterically, that is part of my WHY.
+Additionally, when I consider moments that have given me the greatest sense of euphoria, I instantly think of working with young people--kids from 7-17.
+Whether selling pizza as a fundraiser so I could take students to Europe, high-fiving a teen who passed one of my history exams, or reading a chapter book to a 3rd grader and watching her giggle hysterically, I know that is part of my WHY.
 Writing and working with women and children.
 I'm not 100% positive, but I'm pretty confident that's where my answer resides.